DocNow/twarc/README.md

 ## Use as a Library

 If you want you can use twarc programmatically as a library to collect tweets.
-You first need to create a `Twarc` instance (using your Twitter credentials), and then use it to iterate through search results, filter results or lookup results.
+You first need to create a `twarc` instance (using your Twitter credentials), and then use it to iterate through search results, filter results or lookup results.